 The corps of plants need energy, water and minerals to grow.
-Plants get energy though CO_2 absorbed by leaves.
+Plants get energy though CO2 absorbed by leaves.
 The water and nutrients absorbed by roots from the soil.
 The N, P and K are the primary nutrients.
 The fertilizers provide plant nutrients for cops.
 Nitrogen (N) is essential for growth and development in plants.
 Supply of nitrogen determines a plant's growth, vigor, color and yield.
 Phosphorus (P) is vital for adequate root development and helps the plant resist drought.
 Phosphorus is also important for plant growth and development, such as the ripening of seed and fruit.
-Phosphorus (P) is vital for adequate root development and helps the plant resist drought.
 Phosphorus (P) is vital for adequate root development, such as the ripening of seed and fruit.
-The sphorus is also important for plant growth and development, such as the ripening of seed and fruit.
+Phosphorus is also important for plant growth and development, such as the ripening of seed and fruit.
 The fertilizers are also necessary to replace the nutrients that have been removed from the field.